Smart hearing aid technology, more energy required.

 The Audeo B-R is a receiver-in-canal hearing aid.
 It is compatible with several different charging stations: the Phonak Charger Case (charger, drying kit, and protective hard case); the Phonak Power Pack (ideal for short trips, where no power source is available); and the Phonak Mini-Charger (a compact size for travel).

 Cellion primax is much more than just a regular, rechargeable hearing aid.
-Powered by lithium-ion batteries, Cellion charges at an incredibly fast speed and provides a longer life than other rechargeable aids on the market.
-Lithium-ion batteries are commonly found in other personal electronic devices, such as smartphones or laptops.
+Powered by lithium-ion batteries, Cellion charges at an incredibly fast speed and provides a longer life than other rechargeable devices on the market.
+Lithium-ion batteries are commonly found in other personal electronics, such as smartphones or laptops.

 With a four-hour charge, Cellion provides wearers with 24 hours of uninterrupted listening.
 If you’re in a hurry, a 30-minute quick charge provides seven hours of listening.
 For those on the go, Signia offers a Micro USB adaptor for Cellion primax hearing aids, which allows for charging from USB-compatible sources such as a laptop, power pack, or car adaptor.
 Never get caught without hearing aid batteries again!